 - By developing an interest in, and understanding of, the way communities and societies function at a variety of levels.
-E,g. the family, the school, the local community, and the wider world and understand the notion of interdependence in an increasingly complex society, by identifying the key values and principles on which communities are based - In a willingness to participate in a variety of social settings, cooperating well with others including working and socialising with pupils from different religious, racial, ethnic and socioeconomic backgrounds.
-To be able to promote all forms of equality and be able to share views and opinions with others, to foster a sense of community with common, inclusive values - Being able to resolve conflicts maturely, appropriately and effectively, exercising responsibility and encouraging pupils to work co-operatively - Providing positive experiences to reinforce our values as a school community for example, through assemblies, team building activities, residential experiences, school productions - A willingness to volunteer and reflect on their own contribution to the school community and wider society - Show respect for people, living things, property and the environment with the fundamental British Values (see the school teaching British Values Policy statement) of democracy, the rule of law, respect those with differing faiths and beliefs.
-Their attitude towards these British values allows the children to participate fully in and contribute positively to life in modern Britain.
+E,g. the family, the school, the local community, and the wider world and understand the notion of interdependence in an increasingly complex society, by identifying the key values and principles on which communities are based; - In a willingness to participate in a variety of social settings, cooperating well with others including working and socialising with pupils from different religious, racial, ethnic and socioeconomic backgrounds.
+To be able to promote all forms of equality and be able to share views and opinions with others, to foster a sense of community with common, inclusive values; - Being able to resolve conflicts maturely, appropriately and effectively, exercising responsibility and encouraging pupils to work co-operatively; - Providing positive experiences to reinforce our values as a school community -for example, through assemblies, team building activities, residential experiences, school productions; - A willingness to volunteer and reflect on their own contribution to the school community and wider society; - Show respect for people, living things, property and the environment; - In acceptance and engagement with the fundamental British Values (see the school teaching British Values Policy statement) of democracy, the rule of law, respect those with differing faiths and beliefs.
+Their attitude towards these British values allows the children to participate fully in and contribute positively to life in modern Britain; - Providing opportunities for engaging in the democratic process participating in community life, to exercise leadership and responsibility and to forge effective links with the wider community, e.g. the world of work.